Ofsted September 2018 said:

 For all information about the formation of our governing body members including membership of committees, please look at the tabs on the left and look at the terms of reference.
 This details their roles and responsibilities, when the committees were formed and when their terms of office come to an end.
 All governor information is updated during the autumn term as each meeting takes place.

-Mrs Helen Garrett - Vice-chair of Governors and Chair of the Finance and General Purposes / Staff Performance and Development Committee
+Mrs Helen Garrett - Chair of Governors and Chair of the Finance and General Purposes / Staff Performance and Development Committee

 Miss Katie Adams - Staff Governor